cortesi/ra/docs/chunking.md

      entire document for plain text files).

 4. **Chunk sizing**
-   - Chunking never drops or alters nodes based on size: every node with a non-empty body becomes a chunk, regardless of how small or large it is.
+   - Chunking never drops or alters nodes based on size: every node becomes a chunk, regardless of how small or large it is.
    - Large nodes (e.g. long code blocks or extensive text without headings) are **not** split.
 It is the user's responsibility to structure documents with sufficient granularity to avoid oversized chunks.